 Compare ASA r2 systems to other ONTAP systems

-ASA r2 systems offer a unified hardware and software solution for SAN-only environments built on all flash platforms.
-ASA r2 systems vary from other ONTAP systems (ASA, AFF, and FAS) in the implementation of its storage layer, supported protocols, and ONTAP personality.
+ASA r2 systems offer a hardware and software solution for SAN-only environments built on all flash platforms.
+ASA r2 systems vary from other ONTAP systems (ASA, AFF, and FAS) in the implementation of its ONTAP personality, storage layer and supported protocols.

 On an ASA r2 system, ONTAP software is streamlined to provide support for essential SAN functionality while limiting the visibility and availability of non-SAN related features and functions.
 For example, System Manager running on an ASA r2 system does not display options to create home directories for NAS clients.
 This streamlined version of ONTAP is identified as the ASA r2 personality.
-ONTAP running on all other ONTAP systems (ASA, AFF, FAS) is identified as the unified ONTAP personality.
+ONTAP running on ASA systems is identified as the ASA ONTAP personality.
+ONTAP running on AFF and FAS ONTAP systems is identified as the unified ONTAP personality.
 The differences between ONTAP personalities are referenced in the ONTAP command reference (man pages), REST API specification, and EMS messages where applicable.

 You can verify the personality of your ONTAP storage from System Manager or from the ONTAP CLI.